carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 that this is done *before* data are entered, otherwise programs such as Excel will convert what it thinks are dates into a numeric representation.

 If you do mean to use dates, again, consistency and meta-data are the key.
 For example, does a cell in a column called 'Date' that reads '2020-10-01' mean the 1st of October or the 10th of January?
-This ambiguity could be easily removed if the header was 'Year_yyyymmdd'.
+This ambiguity could be easily removed if the header was 'Date_yyyymmdd'.
 There are also ways to prevent Excel from converting dates into a date format.
 For example, entering a date as, say, 20201005, will keep the data as a number.

-#### Empty cells
+### Empty cells

 What does a blank cell indicate?
 Is it genuinely missing data?
 Or, has some piece of data not been entered yet?
 Worse still, could it be mistake?
 Perhaps someone hit the delete key by accident?
 In general, a blank cell is not only ambiguous, but it can also hinder ordering and searching functions.